hpi-swt2-exercise/rails-intro-exercise/README.md

   * If you're having issues activating Travis, try using the following URL: https://travis-ci.com/swt2-intro-exercise/rails-exercise-18-YOUR_GH_USER_HERE (replacing `YOUR_GH_USER_HERE` with your GitHub user name)
 <img src="./travis/activate_travis.png" alt="drawing" width="600"/>

-* Ensure that the issue tracker of the repository is active.
-This can be done in the repository's "Settings" tab.
+* Ensure that the issue tracker of the GitHub repository is active.
+This can be done in the repository's "Settings" tab on the GitHub website.
 <img src="./travis/gh_issues_setting.png" alt="drawing" width="600"/>

 ## 2) Set up local development environment